-Significance.
-Does the project address an important problem or a critical barrier to progress in the field?
-Is there a strong scientific premise for the project?
+- Significance: Does the project address an important problem or a critical barrier to progress in the field?
+Is the prior research that serves as the key support for the proposed project rigorous?
 If the aims of the project are achieved, how will scientific knowledge, technical capability, and/or clinical practice be improved?
-How will successful completion of the aims change the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field?

-Investigator(s).
-Are the PD/PIs, collaborators, and other researchers well suited to the project?
+How will successful completion of the aims change the concepts, methods, technologies, treatments, services, or preventative interventions that drive this field? - Investigator(s): Are the Principal Investigators, collaborators, and other researchers well suited to the project?
 If Early Stage Investigators or New Investigators, or in the early stages of independent careers, do they have appropriate experience and training?
 If established, have they demonstrated an ongoing record of accomplishments that have advanced their field(s)?
-If the project is collaborative or multi-PD/PI, do the investigators have complementary and integrated expertise; are their leadership approach, governance and organizational structure appropriate for the project?
+If the project involves multiple investigators, do the investigators have complementary and integrated expertise; are their leadership approach, governance and organizational structure appropriate for the project?

-Innovation.
-Does the application challenge and seek to shift current research or clinical practice paradigms by utilizing novel theoretical concepts, approaches or methodologies, instrumentation, or interventions?
+Innovation: Does the application challenge and seek to shift current research or clinical practice paradigms by utilizing novel theoretical concepts, approaches or methodologies, instrumentation, or interventions?
 Are the concepts, approaches or methodologies, instrumentation, or interventions novel to one field of research or novel in a broad sense?
 Is a refinement, improvement, or new application of theoretical concepts, approaches or methodologies, instrumentation, or interventions proposed?

-Approach.
-Are the overall strategy, methodology, and analyses well-reasoned and appropriate to accomplish the specific aims of the project?
-Have the investigators presented strategies to ensure a robust and unbiased approach, as appropriate for the work proposed?
+- Approach: Are the overall strategy, methodology, and analyses well-reasoned and appropriate to accomplish the specific aims of the project?
+Have the investigators included plans to address weaknesses in the rigor of prior research that serves as the key support for the proposed project?
 Are potential problems, alternative strategies, and benchmarks for success presented?
 If the project is in the early stages of development, will the strategy establish feasibility and will particularly risky aspects be managed?
 Have the investigators presented adequate plans to address relevant biological variables, such as sex, for studies in vertebrate animals or human subjects?

-If the project involves human subjects and/or NIH-defined clinical research, are the plans to address 1) the protection of human subjects from research risks, and 2) inclusion (or exclusion) of individuals on the basis of sex/gender, race, and ethnicity, as well as the inclusion or exclusion of children, justified in terms of the scientific goals and research strategy proposed?

-Environment.
-Will the scientific environment in which the work will be done contribute to the probability of success?
-Are the institutional support, equipment and other physical resources available to the investigators adequate for the project proposed?
+If the project involves human subjects and/or NIH-defined clinical research, are the plans to address 1) the protection of human subjects from research risks, and 2) inclusion (or exclusion) of individuals on the basis of sex/gender, race, and ethnicity, as well as the inclusion or exclusion of individuals of all ages (including children and older adults), justified in terms of the scientific goals and research strategy proposed?
+Environment: Will the scientific environment in which the work will be done contribute to the probability of success?
+Are the institutional support, - Environment: Will the scientific environment in which the work will be done contribute to the probability of success?
+Are the institutional support, equipment, and other physical resources available to the investigators adequate for the project proposed?
 Will the project benefit from unique features of the scientific environment, subject populations, or collaborative arrangements?

-Where applicable, the following items will also be considered:
+In addition to the above review criteria, the following criteria will be addressed and considered in the determination of scientific merit and the rating if any are relevant to the proposed project: